 An all-porcelain crown will be used to replace a single tooth.
 Dental porcelain is just as strong and durable as natural enamel, and it can be specially shaded to seamlessly match the rest of your smile.

 Dental implants can also be used to support a bridge.
 Once an all-porcelain crown has been placed, it can be bonded to multiple prosthetic teeth that will simply sit on top of the gums.
 This is much faster than replacing each individual tooth with implants, and it doesn’t require your other teeth to be filed down to hold crowns (which is required for traditional bridges).

 Teeth Missing throughout the Mouth

 Multiple implant posts can support a partial denture.
 Traditional partial dentures can be very uncomfortable and place pressure on the remaining teeth, but that isn’t the case with an implant-retained denture.
-It is only supported by the titanium posts, which not only leaves the remaining teeth alone (making them much more comfortable), but it also provides the benefits of having your root structure restored.
+This prosthetic is supported by the titanium posts, which not only leave the remaining teeth alone (making them much more comfortable) but also provide the benefit of having your root structure restored.

 An Entire Arch of Teeth

 Dental implants can also support a set of full dentures for both the upper and lower jaw.
 These dentures have many benefits over traditional ones: